-“I don’t want to think about the user interface.
+1. I don’t want to think about the user interface.

 Design the user interface so that it is transparent to your audience.
 It shouldn’t be an obstacle or something learners have to decipher.
 If everything is clean and clear and works as expected, then learners can get on with the task of learning and not waste cognitive resources thinking about how to interact.

 “Users don’t care about design for its own sake; they just want to get things done and get out.
 Normal people don’t love sitting at their computers.
 They’d rather watch football, walk the dog—just about anything else.
 Using a computer probably rates above taking out the trash, though.”

-“I always want to know what to do next.
+2. I always want to know what to do next.

 At one time, the rule of thumb was to include instructions on every screen.
 Experienced users may no longer need this if the options are obvious, though stating the instructions once or twice at the start covers people who are new to eLearning.
 If the design is non-linear and exploratory, let the audience know what problem they need to solve.
 Let them know they should be exploring.
 Whatever it is, your audience should not sit and wonder what to do next.

-“I want the program to act like I think it should.”
+3. I want the program to act like I think it should.

 The elevator panel on the left doesn’t correspond to a typical mental model of how an elevator works.
 When the user realizes that going up to a higher level lesson is represented as going down the elevator, it’s confusing.
-When we stick to conventions, as shown in the example on the right, we’re modeling the way most people think.
+When we stick to the metaphor, as shown in the example on the right, we’re modeling the way most people think.

-“I don’t want to wonder what an icon means.
+4. I don’t want to wonder what an icon means.

 When using icons for menu options and buttons, UI experts recommend supporting the icons with text.
 In fact, people often don’t recognize or locate the hamburger menu (three horizontal lines) on mobile apps.
 Because there is no standard icon set in the world of eLearning, our audiences have seen numerous and diverse icons that could mean, menu, lesson, resources, documents or glossary.